Juniper Journal

 Take small bites and chew thoroughly

-It’s easier to taste your food when your mouth isn’t completely full.
+It’s easier to taste your food when your mouth isn’t full.
 Chew the food so you can taste all the flavours and feel the texture.
 Chewing anywhere between 10-20 times (depending on the food) will release more flavours and sensations on your tongue.

 Don't deprive yourself

-When losing weight, it’s so easy to fall into a deprivation mindset and this is not what we encourage during your journey.
-Healthy eating is important but all foods have their place.
+When losing weight, it’s so easy to fall into a deprivation mindset, and this is not what we encourage during your journey.
+Healthy eating is important, but all foods have their place.

 What about cravings?